emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

 ### Update policies

-When several devices are deployed and assigned to the same policies, your changes to the policy will be automatically pushed to devices in the group.
+When several devices are deployed and assigned to the same policies, your changes to the policy are automatically pushed to devices in the group.
 For instance, you might want to increase the data usage limits for a service policy that has 100 devices assigned to it.
-As soon as you change the service policy, it is pushed to all 100 devices.
+As soon as you change the service policy, it's pushed to all 100 devices.

 ### Change a device's policy assignments